antonfirsov/docs/2017/08-Aug/dotnet-core2-rtw/dotnet-core2-rtw.md

 You can read more in-depth instructions in the [Migrating from ASP.NET Core 1.x to ASP.NET Core 2.0](https://docs.microsoft.com/en-us/aspnet/core/migration/1x-to-2x/1x-to-2x) document.

+### Relationship to .NET Core 1.0 and 1.1 Apps

+You can install .NET Core 2.0 on machines with .NET Core 1.0 and 1.1.
+Your 1.0 and 1.1 applications will continue to use the 1.0 and 1.1 runtimes, respectively.
+They will not roll forward to the 2.0 runtime unless you explicitly update your apps to do so.

+By default, the latest SDK is always used.
+After installing the .NET Core 2.0 SDK, you will use it for all projects, including 1.0 and 1.1 projects.
+As stated above, 1.0 and 1.1 projects will still use the 1.0 and 1.1 runtimes, respectively.

+You can configure a directory (all the way up to a whole drive) to use a specific SDK by creating a [global.json file](https://docs.microsoft.com/dotnet/core/tools/global-json) that specifies a specific .NET Core SDK version.
+All `dotnet` uses "under" that file will use that version of the SDK.
+If you do that, make sure you have that version installed.

 ## .NET Core Runtime Improvements

 The .NET Core 2.0 Runtime has the following improvements.